GeorgePolitis/VHDL/README.md

 # VHDL
-Coding example of the VHSIC Hardware Description Language
+Coding examples of the VHSIC Hardware Description Language